ASchneider-GitHub/PiHole-PiVPN-Creation/PiHole-Creation-Guide.md

 ---
 ### Miscellaneous Notes
 - It may be worthwhile to set a secondary Upstream DNS Provider just in case the one you selected doesn't have the DNS result that was requested.
 This can be done by going to the PiHole admin interface, selecting "Settings" from the left-side navigation bar, and choosing "DNS" from the top of the page.
 You can use the check boxes from the displayed table to activate whatever Upstream DNS Provider you want, and then click save at the bottom of the page to activate your choices.
-By default, I use Cloudflare are the primary provider (as selected during the configuration of the PiHole, but I also have `Google (ECS)` selected as a backup just in case.
+By default, I use Cloudflare as the primary provider (as selected during the configuration of the PiHole) but I also have `Google (ECS)` selected as a backup just in case.
 ---